-When designing a mobile website, basic web design principles still apply.
+When designing a mobile website, regardless of the approach you take, basic web design principles still apply.
 Keep the website as simple as possible and consider:

 - Using CSS layouts (cascading style sheets) to support cross platform compatibility.